 INCIVEK/Peginterferon Alfa/Ribavirin Combination Treatment

-The recommended dose of INCIVEK tablets is 750 mg (two 375-mg tablets) taken orally 3 times a day (7-9 hours apart) with food (not low fat) [see CLINICAL PHARMACOLOGY and PATIENT INFORMATION].
+The recommended dose of INCIVEK tablets is 1125 mg (three 375-mg tablets) taken orally twice daily (10-14 hours apart) with food (not low fat) [see CLINICAL PHARMACOLOGY].
 For specific dosage instructions for peginterferon alfa and ribavirin, refer to their respective prescribing information.

 Duration of Treatment